h-matsuo/iomTracker/README.md

   -o <filename>  write output to <filename>

 tracking mode:
-  --all          track all of the disk I/O, memory usage and network devices;
+  --all          track all of the disk I/O, memory usage and network
-                 default mode
+                 communications; default mode
-  --io           track disk I/O; allowed with --mem and --net --mem          track memory usage; allowed with --io and --net --net          track network devices; allowed with --io and --mem
+  --io           track disk I/O; allowed with --mem and --net --mem          track memory usage; allowed with --io and --net --net          track network communications; allowed with --io and --mem
 ```

 ## License